elh/0-0-0/README.md

 I am also generally interested in less obvious deep integrations of LLM's within applications.

 Now, the unfortunate reality is that GPT-4 at the moment is pretty bad at chess often proposing invalid moves and obvious blunders.
-From my very limited testing, good performance is easily explained by pre-training on theory.
+From my very limited testing, good performance is easily explained by regurgitating pre-trained theory.
 So, this will be a fun and easy way to see how it improves over time in this high complexity task.

 ### Improvements